bingosummer/docs-bosh/content/guide-multi-cpi-azure.md

 ---
 ## Set up the IaaS {: #setup-iaas }

 Let's start by initializing main AZ (`z1`) to `West Europe` by following steps 1 and 2 from [Creating environment on Azure](init-azure.md).
 This will give you a working BOSH Director in a single region.
 You can perform a deployment to test Director is working fine.
+Then create a loader balancer with Standard SKU using template [here](https://github.com/Azure/azure-quickstart-templates/blob/master/bosh-setup/nestedtemplates/load-balancer-availability-zones-enabled.json), you can learn how to create resource with template [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-portal#deploy-resources-from-custom-template).
+Remember the name of the load balancer, it will be used later.

 To add a second AZ (`z2`) to `East US 2` you need to perform the following actions with another Azure service principals.

+* Create a new resource group in `East US 2`.
-* Create a Virtual Network  named "boshvnet-crp"(10.1.16.0/20).
+* Create a Virtual Network  named "boshvnet-crp"(10.1.16.0/20) in created resourse group.
 * Create a Subnet named "CloudFoundry" in Virtual Network "boshvnet-crp".
-* Create a network security group named "nsg-cf", and configure it if needed.
+* Create a network security group named "nsg-cf" in create resource group, and configure it if needed.

 **Note**: the name of the resource can be changed, but you need to ensure the name of the resource is consistent with the cloud config.